Conaclos/replayable-random/docs/api/generator/kybos.md

 We choose **UHE** as custom random generator.
 You can use any random geneartor, even Kybos itself!

-You can derive a first state from a [printable ASCII][printable-ascii] seed:
+Derive a first state from a [printable ASCII][printable-ascii] seed:

 ```js
 // Pure functional API